Home Sweet Hell

-Home Sweet Hell (originally known as North of Hell) is a 2015 American black comedy horror film directed by Anthony Burns and written by Carlo Allen, Ted Elrick and Tom Lavagnino.
-The film stars Katherine Heigl, Patrick Wilson, Jordana Brewster, Kevin McKidd, A.J.
-Buckley, Chi McBride, and Jim Belushi.
+Home Sweet Hell (originally known as North of Hell) is a 2015 American black comedy thriller film directed by Anthony Burns and written by Carlo Allen, Ted Elrick and Tom Lavagnino.
+The film stars Katherine Heigl, Patrick Wilson, Jordana Brewster, Kevin McKidd, A. J. Buckley, Chi McBride, and Jim Belushi.
+Some critics criticized some pseudo-sexual scenes and lacking sensuality.

-On February 3, 2015, the film was released on video on demand before being theatrically released on March 13, 2015.
+On February 3, 2015, the film was released on video on demand before being theatrically released on March 13.

 Plot

 Don Champagne runs a successful furniture business.
 His detail-oriented wife Mona has everything planned according to the book of her goals.
 One day an attractive young woman named Dusty applies for a sales job at Don's store.
-After consulting with his partner Les, Don hires Dusty.
+Goaded on by his long-time employee Les, Don hires Dusty.

 Don is desperate because of his poor sex life with his wife.
 Shortly, Dusty seduces him and they start having an affair.
 Later, Dusty shows up at the birthday party of Don and Mona's son Andrew, telling Don that she is pregnant and wants to keep the baby.
 Don is desperate, and Les advises him to pay Dusty money.

-It is then revealed that Dusty is the abused girlfriend of a criminal motorcycle gang leader named Murphy, and is lying to Don about her pregnancy.
+It is then revealed that Dusty has been lying to Don about her pregnancy.
+She is the abused girlfriend of Murphy, the leader of a gang of low-life criminals running violent and even murderous extortion schemes.
 Don offers Dusty $13,000 for her silence, which she refuses, telling Don it will not be enough.
 Don is unsure whether Dusty will keep her mouth shut, and Les advises Don to tell Mona the truth before hearing it from Dusty.
 Don confesses to Mona, and she demands that Don kill Dusty.

 Murphy is not satisfied with the $13,000, so Dusty calls Don and demands $25,000.
 Don agrees, but he and Mona prepare to poison Dusty instead.
 Dusty shows up for the money and swallows the poisoned drink.
 Don and Mona put an unconscious Dusty in the car and take her home.
 Once home, Dusty wakes up, so Mona kills her with a hammer.
 Mona hacks Dusty's body into pieces, buries it in the garden, and reveals to Don that Dusty wasn't even pregnant.